tetris245/ULTRAbc/README.md

 Changes for future version

-* Added an extra message for the unrestrict total command about BCX warning
+* Added an extra message for the unrestrict total command